1. When should I arrive at Pitzer College?

 Students can enjoy a meal at any of the dining halls of The Claremont Colleges or one of the small restaurants on each campus.

-17. What are the extra costs for students at Pitzer College?
+17. What are the estimated costs for health insurance, books and personal expernes?

 18. What kind of clothes do I need?

-In class, students wear casual clothes such as jeans, sweatshirts, T-shirts.
-The year-round climate is mild and comfortable.
+Since the year-round climate is mild and comfortable, clothing in California, and especially at Pitzer, is usually casual — pants, shorts, skirts, shirts and blouses.
 While the temperature may drop to near freezing some nights in December and January, it will generally climb to 15 degrees centigrade or higher in the daytime.
 The rainy season is in the winter; summer is warm and dry.
-A light jacket is sufficient in winter.
+A light coat or heavy sweater is sufficient.

 19. Where will I wash my clothes?